adri1mart1/chu-planner/README.md

 # CHU planner project

 CHU planner is about planning organization.
 Very recently, I had an opportunity to work on the employees'planning at the hospital, hence, CHU (french version of UHC - University Hospital Center).
 This work was needed because a vote to update the daily working hours from 7.5h to 12h had been cast.
 A full working week was before 5 days of 7.5h and now becoming 3 days of 12h.
 To ease organization, the planning is based on a thread (usually a 10 to 20 weeks threads) which is a logic suite of days indicating if this is a working day or not.
 This thread is repeated over and over.
 When you have a team with several people, everyone is having the same thread but they start at different indexes so the team is well balanced (more explaination below).
-With some feedback from nurses, logic and a bit of programming, the goal was to find some of the best combinations of work shifts and to, the best thread to match the needs.
+With some feedback from nurses, logic and a bit of programming, the goal was to find some of the best combinations of work shifts and so, the best thread to match the needs.

 Rules are simple:
  - A typical working day is 12 hours, either you work ('J' symbol) or you don't ('o' symbol)